 To fully showcase the space and overall potential of a garden to a buyer, you’ll need to remove all of the unnecessary clutter first.
 This includes scaling back on the number of plants you have, considering a few simple but inviting colors to stick to, and trimming back overgrown greenery.

 Maintaining and scaling back the greenery, pulling out those tired and dead weeds, and accentuating a few clear and bold lines around the plants you do keep gives the entire garden room to breathe and helps to highlight all of the possibilities it can give to a buyer.
+For a stylish and durable addition to your minimalist garden, consider Cedarshed for a functional and attractive storage solution.
+These easy-to-assemble kits provide a range of sizes and styles to fit any backyard aesthetic.

 Think vertically as well as horizontally